 Well, then you are in the right place.

-Because today in this article, you are going to learn about the basics of monitor calibration.
-Steps described in this article will help you to calibrate your monitor for the post-processing of your images.
+Because today in this article, you are going to learn about the basics of monitor calibration or Screen Calibration.
+The steps described in this article will help you to calibrate your monitor for the post-processing of your images.

 Let’s dive right in.